pnp/sp-dev-fx-webparts/samples/react-script-editor/README.md

 without having to repackage it as a new SharePoint Framework web part.
 This web part is similar to the classic Script Editor Web Part, and allows you do drop arbitrary script or html on a modern page.

+> Notice.
+All client-side web parts are deployed or enabled to be available in site level by tenant administrator using tenant app catalog.
+If there are concerns on enabling script options in a tenant, this web part or a approach should not be approved by tenant administrators.

 As an example add the following scripts to the web part in order to show weather info on your page.
 First *jQuery* is loaded, then the *simpleWeather* extension, and finally the last script block is executed to show the weather.

 ```html